Dr. Thomas Swan has PhDs in physics and psychology and is an avid student of world history.

 Vlad the Impaler was a 15th century Prince of Wallachia who lived during a time of Ottoman (Muslim) expansion into Europe.
 He went by many names including Vlad Tepes, Vlad III, and Vlad Dracula, with the latter serving as inspiration for numerous supernatural tales about vampires and devilry.

-History remembers Vlad Tepes as a sadistic madman, though in his native land he is revered as a savior from Turkish domination.
+History remembers Vlad Tepes as a sadistic madman, although he is revered as a savior from Turkish domination in his native land.
 This list of facts explains how he got his name, how Bram Stoker came to use it, and why opinion on the Impaler is divided.
 It also covers the main occurrences in the life of this controversial character.

 1. Vlad Tepes the Impaler was born in 1431 in Transylvania and died in 1476 at the age of 45.